 Creative individuals from around the globe have flocked to Berlin and it has transformed into a dynamic, sophisticated melting pot that has developed a reputation as a creative hub for avant-garde fashion, culture, art, and media.

 Unlike many other cities in Germany, Berlin presents an eclectic mix of people from different ethnicities and backgrounds and this has created a rich tapestry of multiculturalism in which you are just as likely to enjoy Lebanese or Russian food as German, will hear diverse languages being spoken on every street corner and can enjoy the experience of living amongst a whole host of different cultures, traditions and personalities.

 Despite its often-hectic pace, Berlin functions to German precision – impeccably.
 Service is attentive, public transport is reliable, the streets are safe and the health care system is world-class and accessible to all.
 For ex-pats, this area of the world provides endless opportunities and, on the whole, settling into life in the city is relatively pain-free.

-Berlin is a top choice for many expatriates.
-Why?
-Because for expats, opportunities are endless and living in Berlin is easy.
-The city provides a very large expatriate community, top schooling and educational institutions, plentiful shopping and leisure amenities, cutting edge cultural experiences but, most of all, it is affordable without having to compromise your lifestyle.
+There is a very large expatriate community, top schooling, and educational institutions, plentiful shopping and leisure amenities, and cutting-edge cultural experiences but, perhaps best of all, many expatriates find that they can enjoy a high standard of living without having to compromise lifestyle.